pmangalapally/github.io/assets/projects/projects.md

 Reconciliation uncovered a buch of problems in claims adjudication and Enterprise Data Warehouse systems.
 $70K per year saving by automating manual activities in a legacy home-grown application at the time of reinsurance application migration to OpenTwins application.
 40% (~400)of batch jobs eliminated by redesigning applications.
 This is a great relief for Technology Operations team.
+Current state systems assessment and future (to be) state systems recommendations.